kandolfp/ws22-ulg-python-git-docker/pages/cicd/index.md

 ```
 If you also add the `pull-policy = "if-not-resent"` you will be able to use an image build with a `dind` in one stage as the base of a second stage.

-We can finally put all together and start the runner in a deamon mode that will always restart:
+We can finally put all together and start the runner in a daemon mode that will always restart:
 ```bash
 mkdir -p /gitlab-runner/config
 docker run -d --name gitlab-runner --restart always \